s-r-e-e-r-a-j/ZipRarHunter/README.md

 ## ZipRarHunter
-ZipRarHunter is a command-line password cracking tool designed to crack passwords for ZIP and RAR archive files using a wordlist.
-It helps automate the process of password recovery from encrypted archive files.
+ZipRarHunter is a powerful command-line password cracking tool designed to crack passwords for ZIP and RAR archive files using a wordlist.
+It automates the process of password recovery from encrypted archives

 ## Features
-- **Support for ZIP and RAR Files:** ZipRarHunter works with both ZIP and RAR archives.
+- Cracking ZIP files encrypted with both **ZipCrypto** and **AES-256** encryption
-- **Wordlist-based Cracking:** The tool uses a wordlist (a file containing potential passwords) to attempt cracking the password.

-- **Real-time Feedback:** It shows the current password being attempted in real time, so you can track the progress.
-- **Supported OS:** Linux only (Tested on Kali, Ubuntu, etc.)
+- Cracking RAR4 archives using multithreaded brute-force attacks

+- Efficient memory usage by reading wordlists line-by-line (streaming)

+- Automatic detection of ZIP encryption methods

+- Encoding fallback support (**UTF-8 and Latin-1**) for various wordlists

 ## Requirements
 - **Python 3.x:** Ensure that Python 3 is installed on your system.
 - **Dependencies:**